UMDCMS/CoffeaTutorial/source/installation.rst

   export PYTHONPATH=${PYTHONPATH}:<you/package/path>

 For install on LCG machines, the steps are similar, except we can use additional LCG tools to ensure that we have a correct python version:

 .. code-block::sh

   source /cvmfs/sft.cern.ch/lcg/views/LCG_96python3/x86_64-centos7-gcc8-opt/setup.sh

+You will need to source this file every time before the virtual environment is activated, notice that there are a couples of lines in the ``setup_LCG.sh`` script to add the relevants lines to the ``coffeaenv/bin/activate`` script.